Our Modern Slavery Statement 2019

-Foundation for Credit Counselling Wade House, Merrion Centre, Leeds, LS2 8NG trades as StepChange Debt Charity, StepChange Debt Charity Scotland, and StepChange Debt Charity Ireland.
+Foundation for Credit Counselling (of Wade House, Merrion Centre, Leeds, LS2 8NG) trades as StepChange Debt Charity and StepChange Debt Charity Scotland.

 A registered charity no.1016630 and SC046263, we are a limited company registered in England and Wales (company no: 2757055), authorised and regulated by the Financial Conduct Authority.

 StepChange is the parent company of:

-We recognise the importance of combating slavery and human trafficking and are committed to ensure that slavery and human trafficking is not taking place anywhere in the Charity or its supply chains.
+We recognise the importance of combating slavery and human trafficking and are committed to ensuring that slavery and human trafficking are not taking place anywhere in the Charity or its supply chains.
 We strive to continuously review the way in which we obtain our services and how each supplier relationship is managed, in order to keep our supply chains robust.

 We are committed to acting ethically and with integrity in all of our daily client and business dealings.
 Risks are regularly reviewed by our Board of Trustees, the Audit & Risk Committee and the Executive Risk and Conduct Committee.
 A number of internal policies are embedded into the Charity and are regularly reviewed.
 These include:

-- Whistleblowing policy – we encourage colleagues to report any concerns without the fear of retaliation.
+- Whistleblowing (‘Speak Up’) policy – we encourage colleagues to report any concerns without the fear of retaliation.
 Concerns can be raised through an independent third party, to the Director of Risk & Compliance, the Chief Executive Officer and the Chair of the Board of Trustees.